noxstore/noxstore/README.md

 ## About Us
 We are a dedicated team providing high-quality mods and resources for the FiveM community.
 With extensive knowledge in modern web technologies and design tools, we strive to deliver the best possible experience to our users.

-### NYX
+### NOX
-NYX is our Head Developer with extensive experience in modern JavaScript frameworks and libraries.
-From building dynamic user interfaces with React.js and Vue.js to creating smooth animations with Anime.js and Framer Motion, NYX ensures that our projects are both functional and visually appealing.
-NYX is also proficient in LUA and SQL.
-In addition to development, NYX manages developer recruitment and oversees the team to maintain high standards.
+NOX is our Head Developer with extensive experience in modern JavaScript frameworks and libraries.
+From building dynamic user interfaces with React.js and Vue.js to creating smooth animations with Anime.js and Framer Motion, NOX ensures that our projects are both functional and visually appealing.
+NOX is also proficient in LUA and SQL.
+In addition to development, NOX manages developer recruitment and oversees the team to maintain high standards.

 ### ZenX
 ZenX is our talented designer who brings our ideas to life.
 Proficient in Figma and Adobe applications, ZenX is responsible for the stunning visuals and user-friendly designs that characterize our work.